Featured Govt Going Bad Isaiah & Micah Justice

 Illuminate the moral and religious dimensions of social questions so that the faithful may better form their consciences.

-[Lee Spitzer presents this idea, quoting Avery Cardinal Dulles In the last chapter of Spitzer’s serious study of the responses of US baptists to the Holocaust, (p446).]
+[Lee Spitzer quotes this from Avery Cardinal Dulles in the last chapter of Spitzer’s serious study of the responses of US baptists to the Holocaust, (p446).]

 Well, of course leaders and teachers should try to illuminate moral dimensions of social questions.
 Agreed.